 Google restricts the promotion of healthcare-related content such as the following:

 - sexual enhancement treatments

-The restrictions that apply to this content may vary depending on the product that you're promoting and the countries that you're targeting.
+The restrictions that apply to this content may vary depending on the product you're promoting and the countries that you're targeting.
 Some content, such as unapproved pharmaceutical supplements, may not be promoted anywhere.